BerkeleyAutomation/gqcnn/docs/source/tutorials/planning.rst

 .. _Dex-Net 4.0: https://berkeleyautomation.github.io/dex-net/#dexnet_4
 .. _FC-GQ-CNN: https://berkeleyautomation.github.io/dex-net/#fcgqcnn

-We provide example policies in `gqcnn/examples/`.
-In particular, we provide both an example Python policy and an example ROS policy. **Note that the ROS policy requires the ROS gqcnn installation.** We highly recommend using the Python policy unless you need to plan grasps on a physical robot through ROS.
+We provide example policies in `examples/`.
+In particular, we provide both an example Python policy and an example ROS policy. **Note that the ROS policy requires the ROS gqcnn installation**, which can be found :ref:`here <ros-install>`.
+We highly recommend using the Python policy unless you need to plan grasps on a physical robot using ROS.

 .. _sample-inputs: